rick-heig/canevas/README.md

 Work in progress...

 This is the source code repository for my Master thesis project on CNV assessment on whole-genome sequencing data.
 It will serve as a basis for the development of more mature tools.
+Some of the tools are presented below.

 See also : https://github.com/rick-heig/vcfotographer